 The total time commitment may range from 3 to 8 hours per month, depending on the time the team members want to contribute to the improvement efforts.

 - Teams should plan to have at least one team member attend each monthly learning session to exchange ideas, challenges, and successes.
 Sessions will be recorded for participants who cannot make the live events.

 - Teams will also have the opportunity for regular check-ins and support, fireside chats with experts, and regional collaborations.

 - Teams will be expected to input report patient data from their QI strategies data in per the National Pediatric Readiness Quality Initiative Data Entry Platform and its related quality measures.
 On average, sites can anticipate spending 2-4 hours per month entering patient data.

-- Participants can estimate at least one additional hour per week to meet with their hospital team, select an intervention improvement idea, testing the change, and reflecting on progress.
+- Participants can estimate at least one additional hour per week to meet with their hospital team, select an intervention improvement idea, test the change, and reflect on progress.